m4rkos/NodeJS/README.md

 # NodeJS
-Onluy for node, react, phonegap and mongo
+Only for node, react, phonegap and mongo